 I am currently meeting with clients both on video and and face-to-face.
 This is according to what is preferred by the client.
 If you chose to come to counselling in person I will provide some detail about precautions I am taking in order to manage risk in relation to Covid 19.

 Individual & relationship counselling sessions last for 50 minutes.

 Individual sessions cost £50 and relationship counselling sessions cost £60.

 Counsellors (student or qualified) are supervised at a rate of £40 per fifty minute session or £75 per ninety minute session.

 I work from accommodation in the East Belfast/Holywood area .
 Counselling takes place in comfortable surroundings and affords clients privacy with the convenience of easy parking.
 The premises are accessible to those with some mobility difficulties however there are a few steps up to the front door which would prove a difficulty for a wheel chair user.

 Your next step...

-You are very welcome to make contact with me.
-It is best if you email me with some details and we can then arrange a time to talk by telephone.
+If you wish to make contact please email me with some details then we can arrange a time to talk.